amit05230523/get-line-from-file/README.md

 Function get_line_from_file() returns a line from the current offset of the file.
-The memory for the line is allocated by this function and it is the user's responsibility to free the line.
+The memory for the line is allocated by this function and it is the user's responsibility to free this memory.

 An example of using this function is listed below: